How to Fix an ATV That Dies When You Give It Gas

 7. Misaligned valves

-Most often, a quad that dies when you give it throttle is either because of a dirty carburetor (clogged jets) or bad fuel.
+Most often, an ATV that dies when you give it throttle is either because of a dirty carburetor (clogged jets) or bad fuel.

 Let’s talk about the easy fixes first, but if your quad has other running issues, we have a post that goes over more options here.